ENQUIRE PROJECT DETAILS BY GENERAL PUBLIC

 Project Title(Chinese) : 人才戰爭:透過研究在美國雇用外國技術型人才的收購雇用

-Principal Investigator(English) : Dr HSHIEH, Shenje
+Principal Investigator(English) : Prof HSHIEH, Shenje

 Principal Investigator(Chinese) :